jasonleinart/blog-site/about.md

 This site is my research notebook, project log, and thinking space.
 I write to clarify my own understanding and to share what I'm learning with others navigating similar territory.

-## What I'm Building

-**Current projects:**
-- AI-powered research assistant using Airtable + Apify
-- Google Cloud Functions automation pipelines
-- This site as a testing ground for AI-assisted content workflows

-**Coming next:**
-- Advanced agent architectures for knowledge work
-- Systems for reliable AI-human collaboration
-- Frameworks for AI adoption in professional contexts

 ## Connect & Collaborate

 I'm always interested in connecting with others working at the intersection of AI, automation, and human intelligence: